A passion for welding

 Monthly classes and open shop schedules are posted to the website.
 Current course topics offered include:

-In MIG 1: Basic Welding and Fabrication, students begin to develop muscle memory and vision and will learn to set up the weld and get comfortable, and then practice basic butt joints and surface welds.
+In MIG 1: Basic Welding and Fabrication, students begin to develop muscle memory and vision.
+The learn learn to set up the weld and get comfortable, and then practice basic butt joints and surface welds.
 By the time students complete the course, they will have done a little light-duty fabrication, grinding and have welded a 1/2-inch square bar together.
-During MIG 2: Basics Continues, students learn to do fillet welds and corner joints, and will also develop a better understanding of puddle control and other welding techniques.
+During MIG 2: Basics Continues, students learn to do fillet welds and corner joints.
+They also develop a better understanding of puddle control and other welding techniques.

 “We try to focus on the art form and less about the technical aspects,” said Steve.
 “Many people come in and see if they like it and just want to get a flavor for it.
 Most of our students simply are looking for a creative outlet and have a curiosity for welding.”